 2. A Brief Fake History

 As I developed the track plan over the course of a week or so, I couldn't help but invent stories in the back of my mind to justify all of the goofy things I was modeling.
-So, here's my fake history (sprinkled with a few tiny nuggets of truth*) of the last White River & Northern:
+So, here's my fake history (sprinkled with a few nuggets of truth) of the WR&N VIII:

-Once Prohibition was lifted, business resumed as before, with the added twist of using the spring water for the brewing process, which improved the flavor and provided a marketing advantage—and also kept the railroad running.
-As of the 1950s, Greene's grandson, Stephen III, was the owner of the brewery, and was planning to re-open the resort, using a steam train ride as part of the attraction... bringing us to the "present."
+Once Prohibition was lifted, business resumed as before, with the added twist of using the spring water for the brewing process, which improved the flavor—and also kept the railroad running.
+As of the 1950s, Greene's grandson, Stephen III, was the owner of the brewery, and was planning to re-open the resort, using a steam train ride as part of the attraction... bringing us to the layout's present day.

-*True facts: Roger Williams is the founder of Rhode Island; Stephen A. Greene, a now-deceased resident of Cranston, RI, is a descendant of Roger Williams; James D. Kingsley is my nom de plume, and I am also a descendant of Roger Williams—thus I'm also a distant relative of Stephen A. Greene, a wonderful old gentleman I'd adopted as my grandfather when I was young while vacationing in New Hampshire.
+Roger Williams is the founder of Rhode Island; Stephen A. Greene, a now-deceased resident of Cranston, RI, was a descendant of Roger Williams.
+James D. Kingsley is my nom de plume, and I am also a descendant of Roger Williams—thus I'm also a distant relative of Stephen A. Greene, a wonderful old gentleman I'd adopted as my grandfather when I was young while vacationing in New Hampshire.
 How I miss the dear man, taking walks through the woods behind his summer home, looking for wildflowers, listening to his war stories, and devouring his wife Dorothy's fantastic fresh blueberry pie...

 Copyright © 2017-2020 by David K. Smith.
 All Rights Reserved | Site Map